mjhea0/thinkful-html/readme.md

 2. Inide the curly braces, we have *properties*, which are descriptive words, like font-weight, font-size, or background color.
 In our case, we have `color`.
 3. *Values* are then assigned to each property, which are preceded by a color and followed by a semi-colon. [http://cssvalues.com/](http://cssvalues.com/) is an excellent resource for finding the acceptable values given a CSS property.
 I use this almost everyday.

+Let's make some updates ..

+### Colors

+You can change certain elements even if they are not *explicitly* found within the HTML of the page, like the background color.

 Update your CSS file.
 Make sure to save it.